Category

 4. Exit routes

 When employees are forced to evacuate due to an emergency, every second counts.
-They need to know where their nearest exit is, what other options they have, and what visual cues they can use in case smoke or other conditions are affecting their vision.
+They need to know where their nearest exit is, what other options they have, and which visual cues they can use if smoke or other conditions affect their vision.

 Guiding questions